-Notionally compute R and R such that A = BQ + R with length(R) < length(B), but return only Q. The algorithm used is to reverse the polynomials and divde the resulting power series, then reverse the result.
+Notionally computes Q and R such that A = BQ + R with len(R) < len(B), but returns only Q. The algorithm used is to reverse the polynomials and divide the resulting power series, then reverse the result.

-void nmod_poly_divrem_newton(mp_ptr Q, mp_ptr R, mp_srcptr A, long Alen, mp_srcptr B, long Blen, nmod_t mod)
+''' void nmod_poly_divrem_newton(mp_ptr Q, mp_ptr R, mp_srcptr A, long Alen, mp_srcptr B, long Blen, nmod_t mod) '''

-Compute Q and R such that A = BQ + R with length(R)< lenB, where A is length lenA and B is length lenB.
+Computes Q and R such that A = BQ + R with len(R) less than lenB, where A is of length lenA and B is of length lenB.
 We require that Q have space for lenA - lenB + 1 coefficients.
-The algorithm used is to call div_newton and then multiply out and compute the remainder.
+The algorithm used is to call $div_newton()$ and then multiply out and compute the remainder.

-Compute Q and R such that A = BQ + R with len(R) < len(B).
-The algorithm used is to call div_newton and then multiply out and compute the remainder.
+Computes Q and R such that A = BQ + R with len(R) < len(B).
+The algorithm used is to call div_newton() and then multiply out and compute the remainder.

-14.15 Derivative
+14.15 Derivative and integral